renovatebot/renovate/docs/development/issue-labeling.md

 ## Automated check for Issues with missing labels

-We have a GitHub Action (`find-issues-with-missing labels.yml`) to find issues on our repository that are missing labels.
+We have a GitHub Action (`find-issues-with-missing-labels.yml`) to find issues on our repository that are missing labels.
 Any Issues with missing labels will be put in a list in a new "error" Issue.

 The Action runs each week.